-Yaxue grew up in northern China during the Cultural Revolution, and went to college at Peking University in Beijing.
+The website was founded and launched in June, 2013, by Yaxue Cao and Tom M. Yaxue grew up in northern China during the Cultural Revolution, and went to college at Peking University in Beijing.
 She came to the United States to study literature in 1991 and stayed.
 She currently lives in Washington, DC.
-You can reach her at firstname.lastname@example.org, or follow her (@YaxueCao) and/or the China Change website (@ChinaChange_org) on Twitter.
+You can reach her at firstname.lastname@example.org, or follow her (@YaxueCao) and the China Change website (@ChinaChange_org) on Twitter.

 Tom speaks fluent Mandarin with a background in East Asian Studies and Anthropology.
 He lived in China for five years until the summer of 2012.
-He taught and worked there, but most importantly (from Yaxue’s perspective anyway), he created the SRIC blog and wrote over 400 insightful posts that continue to attract readers.
-He currently lives in Indiana and can be found on Twitter too (@seeingredchina).
+He lives in Minnesota.

 We are a 501(c)(3) organization.
 If you wish to support our work, please visit our “Become a Benefactor” page to find information you need to donate online or offline.
 Your gift is tax-deductible.